 Structural design in an environmentally friendly way to resist the external environment and hydrostatic pressure is achieved by their functional requirements.

-These have been built in place of open excavations.
+These types of foundations have been built in place of open excavations.

 Uses of Basement Foundation: